ProcessEight/magento-2-professional-developer-certification/README.md

 - order management integrations and customizations; and
 - catalog structure and functionality changes.

-The test is built for version 2.3.x of Magento Commerce and Magento Open Source.

-This exam consists primarily of scenario-based questions in a multiple-choice format.

 ## Rubric

 * 60 Multiple Choice items